Is Technology Ahead of Science?

 The scientific method has served science well.
 Above all else, it is efficient in a data constrained environment.
 However, technology has changed the nature of that environment.
 Yield monitors, for example, can "census" an entire field easier and at less cost than manually sampling a few plots.
 Surface modeling can map the spatial autocorrelation within a set of soil samples.
 Effective proximity to influential features can be derived.
 Terrain conditions, such as slope and aspect, can be mapped.
 Localized variation in a variable, such as moisture content, can be spatially characterized.
 Remotely sensed data encapsulates the conditions and characteristics of a scene as spectral response values.

 The result is a robust database composed of thousands of spatially-registered locations (spatial units) relating a diverse set of variables.
 In this data-rich environment, the focus of the scientific method shifts from efficiency in data collection and analysis to the derivation of alternative of hypotheses.
 Hypothesis building results from "mining" the data under various spatial and thematic partitions.
-The radical change is that the data collection and initial analysis steps proceed the hypothesis statement— in effect, turning the traditional scientific method on it’s head.
+The radical change is that the data collection and initial analysis steps proceed the hypothesis statement in effect, turning the traditional scientific method on its head.

 Is the "random thing" pertinent in deriving mapped data?